 About 50 Davidson faculty and staff members are selected as holistic advisers in consideration of their interest in and talent for advising.
 The advisers, who must go through a formal application and review process, commit to helping students explore the value of the liberal arts as a path to personal discovery and professional success.

 In addition to faculty representatives from across Davidson's academic disciplines, holistic advisers include professionals with advanced degrees in business administration, law, corporate communications, leadership development, information technology, civic engagement, minority affairs, fundraising, politics, law enforcement, journalism and clergy, among others.

 Advisers hold a minimum of two one-on-one meetings per semester with each of their advisees (in addition to student and parent meetings during orientation).
 In the first meeting, they address class registration and other campus logistics.
 In the second meeting, they discuss choice of major, curricular and co-curricular planning, and the students' academic strengths and weaknesses.

 Each student, in concert with his or her adviser, develops a comprehensive plan that may include internships, study abroad and summer experiences, among other academic and co-curricular/extra-curricular opportunities.

 Often advisers and students also meet informally, in pairs or in small groups for home-cooked meals or to attend campus activities.
 And many advisers remain in contact with their advisees through graduation and beyond.

 Advisers receive comprehensive, ongoing training that prepares them to address the full range of potential student questions, and share with advisees information and guidance about how to access campus resources.
-The training encompasses topics ranging from curriculum logistics and wellness services to the latest resources available in the Center for Career Development and Student Health Services, as well as study abroad program options and more.
+The training encompasses topics ranging from curriculum logistics and wellness services to the latest resources available in the Center for Career Development and Center for Student Health and Well-Being, as well as study abroad program options and more.
 If an adviser cannot answer a student's question directly, he or she knows who can.